-The Mini Labradoodle and Mini Goldendoodle are crossbreeds between the Miniature Poodle and Labrador and Golden Retriever.
+The Mini Labradoodle and Mini Goldendoodle are crossbreeds between the Miniature Poodle and purebred Labrador and Golden Retriever.
 There is no such breed as a Miniature Golden Retriever; Miniature Labs do exist but aren’t a recognized breed because of questionable breeding practices.

 Breeders must take care not to breed a Miniature Poodle female with a Lab or Golden Retriever male.
 The puppies will likely be too large for her to birth safely.

 The Mini Labradoodle is a small-sized dog at about 13 to 17 inches tall, weighing anywhere between 15 to 25 pounds.
 The average lifespan of the Mini Labradoodle is around 12 to 14 years.
 The Mini Goldendoodle is about 13 to 20 inches tall, weighing between 15 to 35 pounds.